ggerganov/llama.cpp/examples/main/README.md

 # main

 This example shows how to run a LLaMA-like model for chatting or generating text.
-There are three basic modes of operation:
+There are two basic modes of operation:

 - Text generation: starting from an initial prompt, produce additional text as predicted by the model
 - Chat: alternate between user input to complete a prompt and generating some text based on the input